Smart Home Guide

 A smart thermostat alone will save you money, but pairing it with good habits amplifies the effect:

-- Use scheduling aggressively.
-Set the temperature back 7-10°F while you're at work or sleeping.
+• Use scheduling aggressively.
+According to Energy Star, setting the temperature back 7-10 degrees F for 8 hours a day can save up to 10% annually on heating and cooling.
 The thermostat can start warming or cooling before you wake up or arrive home.

 The Bottom Line